bellmarc/vidly-memories-app/README.md

 slide: https://hackmd.io/p/vidly-talk-slide

+<iframe src="https://drive.google.com/file/d/1B8p1KEQ82G6dAKJjqdtIR3JO8Nh2kgx7/preview" width="640" height="480"></iframe>
 ---

 ### What I'm Building:

 A platform to connect professional videographers/cinematographers to users who seek their services to capture their special moments (weddings), family memories, or document their journey abroad.
-Packages available | Time: 30 mins-2hrs, (set pricing), dates/specific time up to individual videographers.
+Packages available | Specific timeframe, dates/specific time up to individual videographers.
 Local videographers know the areas well and can take individuals or families to best shooting locations.

-My audience would be expand to reach international adventurers, social media-influencers, couples, and family travelers who would like less stress since they don't have to bring equipment along their trip overseas.
+The audience would reach international adventurers, social media-influencers, couples, and family travelers who would like less stress since they don't have to bring equipment along their trip overseas.

 ---

 ## Who am I?

-- Full-stack Software engineer
+- Nice to e-meet you.
+I'm Marc, a Software engineer
-- Technologies include: React.js, Express, Node.js, and MongoDB
+- Technologies include: React.js, Express, Node.js, mongoose, and MongoDB

 ---